CodosaurusLLC/CodosaurusLLC.github.io/speaking/cfps-ending-soon.md

-It usually omits CfPs from conferences held in places I won't go, lasting less than a full work-day, or about any other tech stack or topic.
+It usually omits CfPs from conferences held in places I won't go, lasting less than a full work-day, or about any other tech stack or topic, or tightly focused on Agile, Open Source, etc.

 If you know of something missing, feel free to [contact me](/contact){:target="_new"}.&nbsp;